CarolMargeth/carolcalderon.github.io/_projects/design.md

 Emergency departments (ED) are the hospital’s areas where it is provided treatment for patients with severe illnesses and life-threatening injuries 24 hours a day, 365 days a year.
 Emergency departments are places with high-level pressure and are fast-paced.
 Despite the fact that the majority of patients are discharged from the emergency department, it usually is the primary source of hospital admissions and a major source of healthcare spending [1].
 Some advantages of optimizing the process of triage and admission of a patient in the emergency department are [2][3][4]:

 - Patients: better opportunity, safety and satisfaction.
-Reduce complications, adverse events, • patient morbidity and mortality.
+Reduce complications, adverse events, patient morbility and mortality.

-- Healthcare providers: support in decision making and not only to emergency professionals, prediction could help primary health services to define if the patient needs to consult the • emergency room.
+- Healthcare providers: support in decision making and not only to emergency professionals, prediction could help primary health services to define if the patient needs to consult the emergency room.

 - Hospitals management: support decision-making regarding resources management, patient flow, and healthcare spending.
 Improve indicators like stay length, readmission rates, and support protocol definitions.